rafaeljcd/data_engineering_bootcamp/1_4_1_Setting_up_the_Environment_on_Google_Cloud.md

    `C:\Program Files\Git\usr\bin`

-   On the next time it is reboot, you will do the opposite and remote that `C:\Program Files\Git\usr\bin` at the very end.
+   On the next time it is reboot, you will do the opposite and remove that `C:\Program Files\Git\usr\bin` at the very end.

 3. Open `cmd.exe` and confirm with